The Stamina X Air Rower is designed to be a quality rower that can keep the most fitness-minded people happy for a mid-level price.

 The Stamina X Air Rower is well built and very sturdy and it’s a surprise to see that the max user weight is only 250lb, which is quite low considering the Concept2 Models can take up to 500lbs.

-Although it’s likely a much heavier person can use the Stamina X Air Rower, I can only imagine that it was set at 250lb for warranty purposes (anyone who is over the weight limit will void the warranty) because it is a sturdy machine.
+Although it’s likely a much heavier person can use the Stamina X Air Rower, the 250lb weight limit may have been set for warranty purposes (anyone who is over the weight limit will void the warranty) because it is a sturdy machine.

 When it comes to discussing seat comfortability on any rowing machine, there’s always a handful of people who complain that the seat on their rower isn’t comfortable.
 The Stamina X Air Rower is no different.